Whenever someone learns we live in Italy, I can pretty much anticipate their reaction:

 Traveling in Italy without knowing Italian (or any part of Europe without knowing the primary language of the country) is pretty much a non-issue; major hotels, restaurants, tourist attractions, etc. *always* have someone who speaks decent English or can at least muddle through a conversation with you.

 Don’t get me wrong.
-I’m not one of those snobby American travelers who expects the whole world to talk to me in English . . . what I am saying is that most everyone *does* know some English and they are happy to use it.
+I don't expect the whole world to talk to me in English . . . what I am saying is that most everyone does know some English and they are happy to use it.
 (Likely so they do not have to hear me mangle their native tongue.)
 Still, we enjoy making a meager effort.
 Before our trip to France, hubby brushed up on his French, and even used it a bit.
 In advance of our trip to Barcelona, I got a copy of a Spanish phrase book so I could at least say a little more than what I’ve picked up from Dora, Diego, and Handy Manny.

 |Me and the Senior Agents in Rome.|